PhysicalBit7/notes/docs/computer-networks/Chapter2.md

   - P2P architectures do have client/server processes but a host can do either/both

 ### Sockets
 __A process sends/receives messages to/from its socket__.
-A socket is a software component that provides a means for two processes to communicate with each other over a network, using a combination of an IP address and a port number.
+A socket is a software component that provides a means for two processes to communicate with each other over a network, using a combination of an __IP address and a port number.__

 <p align="center">
   <img src="{{site.baseurl}}/assets/computer-networks/socket.png"  width="70%" height="50%">
 </p>

-__IP address + Port number = socket__

 Taking it deeper, a socket is the interface between the application layer and the transport layer within a host, an API essentially between the application and the network.
 This is the only part of transmission an application developer has control over.